FarLeftLane/A2C_DVI_Board/README.md

 # A2C_DVI_Board

-This is an adapter to let an Apple IIc use an A2DVI card.
+This is an adapter to let an Apple IIc use an A2DVI card for hdmi video.
 4/29/25

 **USE AT YOUR OWN RISK.
 MIT LICENSE**